knuesel/typst-minideck/README.md

 ## Comparison with other slides packages

-In short: I made minideck because [Polylux](https://github.com/andreasKroepelin/polylux) makes compilation (especially incremental compilation) slow in some cases, and [Touying](https://github.com/touying-typ/touying) is a bit complicated and overkill for my needs.

-Performance: the implementation of `pause` at least can be much faster than the one in Polylux.
-Touying is slightly faster than minideck in my tests.
+Performance: minideck is currently faster than [Polylux](https://typst.app/universe/package/polylux/) when using `pause`, especially for incremental compilation, but a bit slower than [Touying](https://typst.app/universe/package/touying), according to my tests.

-Features: minideck allows using `uncover` and `only` in CeTZ figures and fletcher diagrams (contrary to polylux) but with extra steps (see below).
+Features: minideck allows using `uncover` and `only` in CeTZ figures and fletcher diagrams, like Touying but unlike Polylux.

-Syntax: the minideck `pause` is more cumbersome to use: one must write `#show: pause` instead of `#pause`.
+Syntax: package configuration is simpler in minideck than Touying but a bit more involved than in Polylux.
+The minideck `pause` is more cumbersome to use: one must write `#show: pause` instead of `#pause`.
 On the other hand minideck's `uncover` and `only` can be used directly in equations without requiring a special math environment as in Touying (I think).

 Other: minideck sometimes has better error messages than Touying due to implementation differences: the minideck stack trace points back to the user's code while Touying errors sometimes point only to an output page number.